JustSereja/morethan-log-astro/README.md

 Open your browser and visit `http://localhost:4321` to see your blog!

+> `npm run dev` now handles all client-side bundles automatically—no extra watch commands needed.
+Edit files under `src/` and the Astro dev server takes care of the rest.

 ## ⚙️ Configuration

 All site configuration is centralized in `src/config/site.ts` and fully typed: